 3 ways augmented reality could change marketing

-The marketing industry is constantly being shaped by technological developments.
+The marketing industry is constantly being shaped by technological developments and augmented reality is the next big thing.
 In the past 20 years alone, marketing has witnessed the rise of the digital age, the increasing dominance of social media, and the simultaneous decline of print and offline marketing.
 It has constantly had to adapt to technological developments, be it blockchain, programmatic or even forays into the use of artificial intelligence for content writing.

 In the face of these developments, marketers have proven adaptable and resilient to change.
 The latest technological development which looks likely to make waves across the industry is augmented reality (AR), and commentators have been quick to explore what this could mean for future strategies.
 Here are three discussions taking place right now as to how augmented reality could change the nature of marketing:

 According to a recent article by Ruslan Bershtein, writing on behalf of the Forbes Communications Council, while digital technologies have presented a number of opportunities for marketers, the profitability of this has been somewhat curbed by increasing competition in the industry.
 Bershtein believes that the drop in return on investment (ROI) that has followed has led brands to become more open-minded and willing to experiment with as-yet-untapped technologies like augmented reality.